mristin/bimprove-scenarios/ontology/actor_management/scenario.md

 (Note about the relationships: We need to decide how we structure them.
 We might allow free-form relationships, but they should not conflict with our internal relationships such as
-<ref name="risk_management#assignment" />.
+<ref name="risk_tracking#assignment" />.
 This is something that needs to evolve during the
 implementation and iterations of the system.)

 (Note about the <ref name="role" />s: there are special pre-defined <ref name="role" />s, such as
-<ref name="risk_management#preventive_resource" />, that have consequences in terms of information
+<ref name="risk_tracking#preventive_resource" />, that have consequences in terms of information
 security.

 How we handle this pre-defined set of these <ref name="role" />s with special semantic is left out as an